 - 8 large Dried Red Chili Peppers (preferably New Mexico or California dried peppers)

-- ½ tsp White Peppercorns (sub pre-ground white pepper)
+- ½ teaspoon White Peppercorns (sub pre-ground white pepper)

 - ¼ cup Diced Shallots

-- 1 tsp diced Cilantro Root (sub finely chopped cilantro stem if cilantro root is not available)
+- 1 teaspoon diced Cilantro Root (sub finely chopped cilantro stem if cilantro root is not available)

 - Use kitchen shears to chop chili peppers into large pieces (about 4 pieces per pepper).
 Shake the seeds out of the peppers (the more seeds you remove the less spicy the curry paste will be).
 Soak peppers in warm water for 10 minutes to soften.